dacostapiece/callhome/README.md

 <b>CONFIG.PY</b><br>
 This script holds overall settings for the project that aren't sensitive

+<b>.ENV</b><br>
+This script holds overall settings for the project that are sensitive
+<b>.env isn't syncing to this github repo, remember creating it, there's a template in the how to guide in following sections.</b><br>

 <b>CREATE_INCIDENT_VPN.py</b><br>
 This script will create an incident in Atlassian Status Panel, if a failure condition is met.

+<b>DNS.PY</b><br>
+This file tests my Raspberry device capability of DNS resolution.
+It's a punctual need for my environment, you can ignore it.<br>

+<b>FIXNAMESERVERS.SH</b><br>
+This scripts fixes my Raspberry device DNS settings every hour, my home router messes it up, i believe it's due to IPv6 advertisement or some sickness like this, pinpoint root cause was pretty annoying, so i work around of it, please ignore this file.<br>
+If you feel like using it, it requires root privileges.
+It's out of this project scope.

+<b>.GITIGNORE</b><br>
+This file holds which files and folders shoud not be syncing to github repo.<br>

 <b>MYIP.PY</b><br>
 This script will retrieve tun0 ip address from Raspberry/Remote Linux device and send out an e-mail with WIRED, WLAN and TUNNEL VPN addresses along with whole IFCONFIG in mail body message.